H4HWV2011/msjarvis-public-docs/thesis/21-background-store-and-patterns.md

   Compression may take the form of aggregating multiple similar items into a single summary record, with counts and example references, rather than simply deleting them.

 In the current deployment, explicit promotion and deletion policies are partly encoded in scripts and manual procedures rather than in automated background jobs.
 Chapter 21 therefore presents the promotion/deletion logic as a design pattern supported by existing data structures and APIs, with room for further automation.
+Questions of deletion and long-term logging intersect with regulatory and ethical guidance on memory and identity, such as GDPR right-to-erasure discussions (https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/individual-rights/right-to-erasure/) and privacy taxonomies (Solove, https://papers.ssrn.com/sol3/papers.cfm?abstract_id=667622).

+---

 ## 21.7 Interaction with Parallel Paths